top of page

 Frenectonmy

-Subject to the preference of Dr. Rojas and Dr. Mularkey and the limitations of the procedure itself, the frenum is reduced in size with a scalpel (blade) or a laser made specifically to cut soft tissue.
+Subject to the preference of Dr. Danser and Dr. Mularkey and the limitations of the procedure itself, the frenum is reduced in size with a scalpel (blade) or a laser made specifically to cut soft tissue.
 In some instances, our doctors may use a combination of the two instruments to shape and precisely cut the tissue to get an ideal result.

 Labial Frenectomy The labial frenum is the tissue that connects the gum to the upper lip.
 If it is abnormally long or wide, it may connect to the gum tissue between the teeth and extend to the front portion of the roof of the mouth.
 When the upper frenum is too long or wide, it can create a space between the two front teeth,